 How does an e-MTB work?

 Electric mountain bikes have a small motor under the frame where the cranks are.
 A rechargeable lithium-ion battery powers the motor.
-The motor only provides power when you are pedalling.
-It adds power to each of your pedal strokes, so it feels like pedalling a normal bike, except with supercharged legs.
+The motor only provides power when you are pedaling.
+It adds power to each of your pedal strokes, so it feels like pedaling a normal bike, except with supercharged legs.
 You can control how much power the motor provides with a handlebar-mounted remote.
 Trek e-MTBs with Bosch drive systems let you choose from three different levels of assist power.
 Or you can use the set-and-forget e-MTB mode that automatically adjusts the assist to deliver just the right amount of power for every situation on the trail.

 How far will my e-MTB go?
 What’s the battery range?

 E-bike range depends on several factors.
-Battery size, motor efficiency, rider weight, terrain and even temperature can affect how far your e-MTB will go on one battery charge.
+Battery size, motor efficiency, rider weight, terrain, and even temperature can affect how far your e-MTB will go on one battery charge.
 Basically, the harder the motor has to work, the more battery power it will use.
 The more power it uses, the faster the battery runs out.
 That’s why larger riders tend to get less range than smaller riders, and why a ride on hilly terrain with a lot of sustained climbing will deplete the battery faster than a flatter ride with less climbing.
 To estimate how far you can ride an electric mountain bike on a single charge, check out Bosch’s range calculator.Bosch range calculator

 How fast do e-mountain bikes go?

 Pedal assist mountain bikes will go as fast as your legs turn the pedals.
 However, the motor will stop assisting once a certain cut-off speed is reached.
 Generally, that cut-off speed is 20 miles per hour in North America, and 25 kilometers per hour in Europe.
 Above these speeds, you can keep pedaling the bike, but the motor will not provide additional power.